EternityForest/crm-cheat-sheet/README.md

 ### 👁  Maintain Situational Awareness

 Especially with hands-off and automated processes, it is very easy to become complacent.
 Things that are hard to observe, or which cannot be inspected once finished can also be sources of trouble.
-Who hasn’t wondered if they left the oven on?
+Who hasn't wondered if they left the oven on?

 ### 🧑‍🏭️  Effectively use Resources

-Do not show off by doing things “the hard way”.
+Do not show off by doing things "the hard way".
 Use the appropriate tools and protective equipment(Even if you have to stop and get them!), get a second pair of eyes on important tasks, and set timers for things that may be forgotten.

 ### 🛡 Multiple Layers of Safety

 > Two is one, one is none, and three is a good start

+Avoid relying on any one device or method whenever possible.
+Avoid situations where one mistake will cause major problems, even if you think "nobody would ever make that mistake".

+Even the experts can press the wrong button or misidentify a mushroom, and there are many shop teachers who have lost a finger.

-Avoid relying on any one person, device, or method whenever possible, and always have a backup plan.
-Redundant plans that are very different from the primary are less likely to be affected by the same causes of failure at the same time.
+Backup plans that are very different from the primary are less likely to be affected by the same causes of failure at the same time.